 Where the court decides to make a pension adjustment order in relation to retirement benefits, part of the member spouse’s/member civil partner’s/member qualified cohabitant’s benefits is designated for payment to the non-member (or to a person representing a dependent child).
 This part is called the designated benefit.
 Once a court has granted a designated retirement benefit, remarriage does not affect payment of the benefit.

 The court will rule on the two key factors which will determine the amount of the designated benefit.
 These are:

-The relevant period may be the period of the marriage but it need not necessarily be so.
-It must, however, end no later than the date of the granting of the decree of judicial separation or divorce (i.e. the court may not specify a period which ends after that date).
+The relevant period may be the period of the marriage or civil partnership, but it need not necessarily be so.
+It must, however, end no later than the date of the granting of the decree of judicial separation or divorce (i.e., the court may not specify a period which ends after that date).
 This means future benefits cannot be shared.

 Details of the relevant period and the relevant percentage will be contained in the order which is served on the trustees or provider of the pension arrangement.